HOME > READING

 The G-spot in women can appear a mystery to many.
 Throughout history, different theories have been developed about its location and its importance in the female orgasm.

 However, the name should not mislead us.
 What we call a "spot" is actually a zone of interactions and for this reason many experts prefer to speak of a wider group of erogenous zones consisting of the clitoris, the urethra, and the vagina (CUV) (1).
+It's important to note that the clitoris, often thought to be related to the G-spot, is primarily internal (around 3 or 4 inches) and significantly larger than commonly believed, with thousands of nerve endings.

 The full name of the G-spot is actually "Gräfenberg spot", as it was the gynaecologist with this surname who first described it in the 1950s.
 However, it was not until the 1980s that it was given its present name.
 The researchers Ladas, Whipple and Perry were responsible this (3).